ellysh/bash-programming-from-scratch/manuscript/BashScripting/functions.md

 ## Functions

-Bash is [**procedural programming language**](https://en.wikipedia.org/wiki/Procedural_programming).
-Procedural languages allow you to divide a program into logical parts called [**subroutine**](https://en.wikipedia.org/wiki/Subroutine).
+Bash is the [**procedural programming language**](https://en.wikipedia.org/wiki/Procedural_programming).
+Procedural languages allow you to divide a program into logical parts called [**subroutines**](https://en.wikipedia.org/wiki/Subroutine).
 A subroutine is an independent block of code that solves a specific task.
 A program calls subroutines when it is necessary.

-Subroutines are called **functions** in modern programming languages.
-We have already met functions when considering the `declare` command.
-Now let's study the structure and purposes of functions.
+A subroutine is a deprecated term.
+It is called **function** in modern programming languages.
+We have already met functions when considering the `declare` Bash built-in.
+Now it is time to study them in detail.

 ### Programming Paradigms

 We should start with the terminology.
-It will help us to understand why functions have appeared and which tasks they solve.
+It will explain to you why functions were introduced and which tasks they solve.

 What is procedural programming?
-It is one of [**paradigms**](https://en.wikipedia.org/wiki/Programming_paradigm) of software development.
+It is one of the [**paradigms**](https://en.wikipedia.org/wiki/Programming_paradigm) of software development.
 A paradigm is a set of ideas, methods and principles that define how to write programs.

 There are two dominant paradigms today.
-Most modern programming languages follow one of them.
-The paradigms are the following:
+Most modern programming languages follow them.
+That paradigms are the following:

 1. [**Imperative programming**](https://en.wikipedia.org/wiki/Imperative_programming).
-The developer explicitly specifies to the computer how to change its state.
+The developer explicitly specifies to the computer how to change the state of the program.
 In other words, he writes a complete algorithm for calculating the result.

 2. [**Declarative programming**](https://en.wikipedia.org/wiki/Declarative_programming).
-The developer specifies the properties of the desired result but not the algorithm to calculate it.
+The developer specifies the properties of the desired result, but not the algorithm to calculate it.

 Bash follows the first paradigm.
 It is an imperative language.

-The imperative and declarative paradigms define general principles for writing a program.
+The imperative and declarative paradigms define general principles for writing programs.
 There are different methodologies (i.e. approaches) within the same paradigm.
 Each methodology offers specific programming techniques.

 The imperative paradigm has two dominant methodologies: